 This brings the matter of agency to the surface, prodding at the nuances of how we are connected?
 Through intersubjectivity or interobjectivity?
 All layers, no matter how mundane our daily lives happen to be, reveal constantly the relationship that connects each one of us with both animate and inanimate objects.
 And in a such a spectrum of interdependency, this whole world of experience comes to be through our 5 senses and thoughts.
 True to this, Kee’s works, once specifically placed by craft, are to be experienced by body and perceived by mind.

-Kee’s notable creations span from as early as 1995 to current and we are carried right along with each art.
-In one of his seminal work, Walking on Two Balls (1995), the artist’s body is put into a state where day-to-day balance is compromised, and a new balance must be sought.
+Kee’s notable creations span from as early as 1995 to the present day and we are carried right along with each art.
+In one of his seminal works, Walking on Two Balls (1995), the artist’s body is put into a state where day-to-day balance is compromised, and a new balance must be sought.
 The challenge is to walk on two wooden balls, sculpted by Kee himself, and of the course, the inherent risk is that Kee might fall.
 We all watch the video playback half-holding our breath.
 The graph-like windows, pane by pane, in the background qualitatively chart the act of movement.
 Our own bodies move right along with Kee’s.
 A heightened sensitivity and aliveness permeate.

 Kee, in his nonchalant way supplemented in the talk, mentioned the previous 9 times failing, which meant losing balance, was just as important as the 10th try in maintaining balance.
 Each attempt contributes to the body’s dynamism in adapting, which is an on-going and ever-changing process.
 Each balance lost is the success in finding balance.
 This process validates an ever-changing state that yields hope in finding new balances.
 If not, in a fixed state, adaptability would be hard; thus, change would be impossible.
 Hence, there is no fixed state.